John W. Rollins: Business career

-After World War II, Rollins and his wife Kitty moved to Lewes, Delaware where he opened a Ford dealership.
+After World War II, Rollins and his wife Kitty moved to Lewes, Delaware, where he opened a Ford dealership.
 Rollins aggressively expanded his business by buying other dealerships in Maryland and Virginia.
 During this time, he also began to help pioneer the concept of leasing automobiles.

-In 1947, Rollins’ older brother, O. Wayne Rollins, moved to Lewes from Georgia and joined him in the business in Delaware.
+In 1947, Rollins' older brother, O. Wayne Rollins, moved to Lewes from Georgia and joined him in the business in Delaware.
 The following year, the brothers founded Rollins Broadcasting and bought 1460 WRAD, an AM radio station based in the rural town of Radford, Virginia.
 As television continued to intrude on the traditional radio market, Rollins Broadcasting took advantage of falling radio station prices by increasing its holdings and launching programming targeted toward African-Americans.
 Rollins then developed a coordinated approach to advertising by buying billboards that allowed him to offer clients multiple advertising venues for their products.
 In 1956, Rollins Broadcasting expanded its business into television.

 In 1961 John and Wayne Rollins took their company public.
 Over the next three years, annual profits from the company exceeded $9 million.
 In 1964, they used the proceeds of their public offering to orchestrate the $60 million leveraged buyout of the Atlanta-based Orkin Exterminating Company.
 Due to the constantly diversifying interests of the business, the company was renamed Rollins, Inc. By 1967, stock in the company was trading on the New York Stock Exchange.

 In the 1960s John Rollins who had been visiting Jamaica purchased a seven thousand acre sugar plantation Rose Hall near Montego Bay from Francis Kerr-Jarrett.
 This was developed into a resort and residential development.
 Part of the facilities was the restoration of the ruined plantation great house as a museum.

-In addition to this, John was a pioneer in the automobile leasing business.
-He started what would later become Rollins Truck Leasing.
-Also during this time he acquired Matlack Systems, the country's largest bulk trucking company, and started Rollins Purle which later became Rollins Environmental.
+In addition to this, John also started an automobile leasing business that would later become Rollins Truck Leasing.
+He also acquired Matlack Systems, the country's largest bulk trucking company, and started Rollins Purle which later became Rollins Environmental.
 All three companies ultimately ended up trading on the New York Stock exchange.

 By 1984, the interests of Rollins, Inc. had become so diverse that the company spun off two new companies, Rollins Communications and RPC Energy Services, Inc., both of which were traded on the New York Stock Exchange.

 In addition to this, Rollins founded and grew both Dover Motorsports as well as Dover Entertainment and took them public on the New York Stock Exchange.